 The majority of websites don’t compress their favicon files despite an impressive average file size reduction of over 70 %.

 How can mass-copying pages from web publishers without a license not be mass-copyright infringement?
 The weird copyright law exemption that enables AMP Caches.

-As an extension developer, I support Google’s controversial decision to get rid of a slow and over-powered extension API favored by ad-blocking extensions.
+As an extension developer, I support Google’s controversial decision to remove of a slow and over-powered extension API favored by ad-blocking extensions.